-In simple terms, the term Hardware Acceleration means using computer’s hardware for performing certain task and function faster than would be possible using software.
+In simple terms, the term Hardware Acceleration means using the computer’s hardware to perform a certain task and function faster than would be possible using the software.
 This also allows for smooth rendering of graphics.
-In most processors instructions are executed sequentially i.e. one by one but you can perform them faster if you modify the same process a bit using some technique.
-The idea is to move all graphics and text rendering from the Central Processing Unit to the Graphics Processing Unit.
-The idea is to speed up graphic performance and the rendering by moving it from the CPU to the GPU, thereby getting better performance.
+In most processors, instructions are executed sequentially, i.e., one by one, but you can perform them faster if you modify the same process a bit using some technique.
+The idea is to move all graphics and text rendering from the Central Processing Unit to the Graphics Processing Unit, thereby getting better performance.

 Sometimes loosely called as graphics accelerators or floating-point accelerators, hardware accelerators can improve the performance of an application significantly.
 The term Hardware Accelerator has now been loosely replaced by more common and less descriptive terms such as graphics cards and video cards.

-While the settings are best left at their default values in Windows, you can if you wish disable Hardware Acceleration or reduce Hardware Acceleration.
-Turning off the Hardware Acceleration completely will run the application in software rendering mode’.
+While the settings are best left at their default values in Windows, you can, if you wish to, turn off or disable Hardware Graphics Acceleration or reduce Hardware Acceleration – especially if you see Graphics error in your software.
+Turning off the Hardware Acceleration completely will run the application in software rendering mode.

 Then, select Display from the left panel of the window and click on ‘Change display settings’.

 This will open your Monitor and Graphics Properties box.
 You can then follow the latter part of the instructions given above via its Troubleshoot tab.

 This is how you can enable, disable, or change the level of hardware acceleration in Windows 11/10/8/7.

 Disable hardware acceleration button greyed out

 If you find that the option is grayed out, check if your hardware permits it and ensure that you have updated drivers.
 You may also see if DWORD DisableHWAcceleration exists in the following registry key and that it has a value of 0.